Avoiding copies for customizations

 There's less planning for future customizations during design and fewer design decisions about what's in code versus what's in configuration.
 All code and these configuration layers are traceable in the IDE for easy find and replace.
 After each code change, you can quickly validate all layers that use that code to detect structural integrity problems without running the code.

 With layers, knowing you can make customizations later, you write code that's easier to read.

 One of the reasons developers use an IOC framework is to allow configuration of arbitrary graphs of components.
 Sometimes, as you make references between objects, you need to create a cyclic or upstream reference - i.e. reference a component that has a reference pointing back to the original component.
-You can't express that with Java's field initialization.
+You can't express that with Java's field initialization and there's no way to fix it when the problem arises.
 With StrataCode, you can add the @Component annotation to the class (or a sub-class) to indicate that it may have cyclic references.
 It modifies the source code for this class so it supports cyclic references.
 Lots of code will "just work" but sometimes you'll need to move code from the constructor into the init method if it depends on a field which cannot be initialized because of the cyclic reference.